thrumdev/blobs/README.md

 You should see at the end that a batch of two transactions was correctly pushed in the DA, fetched back and then executed in the rollup to create and mint 4000 new tokens

-If you want to re-run zombienet and the demo rollup remember token
+If you want to rerun the demo, you need to reset zombienet and the demo-rollup

 ``` sh
 rm -r zombienet